ikuhamada/state-examples/README.md

 This example shows how to get started with STATE.

 ### Si
-This example explains how to perform the self-consistent field (SCF) calculation and cell optimization of a crystalline solid.
+This example explains how to perform a self-consistent field (SCF) calculation and cell optimization of a crystalline solid.

 ### Al
-This example explains how to perform the SCF calculation of a metallic system using the smearing technique.
+This example explains how to perform an SCF calculation of a metallic system using the smearing technique.

 ### Ni
-This example explains how to perform the SCF calculation of a spin polarized system.
+This example explains how to perform an SCF calculation of a spin polarized system.

 ### Fe
-This is yet another example to show how to perform the SCF calculation of a spin polarized bulk system.
+This is yet another example to show how to perform an SCF calculation of a spin polarized bulk system.

 ### Zn
 This example explains how to optimize a crystal structure with two or more lattice parameters.

 ### H2
-This example explains how to perform the structural optimization and vibrational mode analysis by using a molecular system.
+This example explains how to perform structural optimization and vibrational mode analysis by using a molecular system.

 ### H2O
-This example explains how to perform the structural optimization and vibrational mode analysis by using a molecular system.
+This example explains how to perform structural optimization and vibrational mode analysis by using a molecular system.

 ### HCOOH
 Yet another example of a molecular system.

 ### C2H4
-This example explains how to perform the structural optimization and vibrational mode analysis by using a molecular system.
+This example explains how to perform structural optimization and vibrational mode analysis by using a molecular system.
 A finite molecular dynamics simulation is also performed.

 ### ClonAl100